Nukesor/pueue/README.md

 **See what's going on:**

-To get the status of currently running commands, just type `pueue status`.\
+To get the status of currently running commands, just type `pueue status`.

 To look at the output of a finished command use `pueue log` or `pueue log $task_id`.

-If you want to see output of a running command use `git show task_id`.
+If you want to see output of a running command use `git show $task_id`.
 You can also use the `-f` and `-e` flag to get a live view of the output.